danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [webui-dev/bun-webui](https://github.com/webui-dev/bun-webui) - Use any web browser as GUI, with Bun in the backend and HTML5 in the frontend.
+- [ddvk/remarkable2-recovery](https://github.com/ddvk/remarkable2-recovery) - recovery tools for reMarkable 2
+- [jnmcfly/awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [lauragift21/awesome-learning-resources](https://github.com/lauragift21/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [steven2358/awesome-generative-ai](https://github.com/steven2358/awesome-generative-ai) - A curated list of modern Generative Artificial Intelligence projects and services
 - [nhivp/Awesome-Embedded](https://github.com/nhivp/Awesome-Embedded) - A curated list of awesome embedded programming.